renebarto/baremetal/doc/tutorials/07-improving-startup-static-initialization.md

 The project will not behave different from before.
 However, it is interesting to see how static variables are initialized.
 Try setting a breakpoint on the functions in `CXAGuard.cpp` and see when they get called.
-Another interesting breakpoint is for example inside the `GetUART1()` function.
+Another interesting breakpoint is e.g. inside the `GetUART1()` function.

 ## Implementing halt and reboot - Step 3 {#TUTORIAL_07_IMPROVING_STARTUP_AND_STATIC_INITIALIZATION_IMPLEMENTING_HALT_AND_REBOOT___STEP_3}